jmdevelopermobile/blockchain-crypto-guides/guides/token_guides/en/tether.md

 ![landscape](../images/usdt-Exchange-l.png)

-For individuals Tether opens up ways for anyone to store assets in USD equivalent on exchanges or ([non-custodial wallet](../../fundamentals/en/2-wallets-basics.md) like Unstoppable) without the need to have a bank account.
+For individuals Tether opens up ways for anyone to store assets in USD equivalent on exchanges or ([non-custodial wallet](../../fundamentals/en/2-wallets-basics.md) like Bonepayment) without the need to have a bank account.

 For cryptocurrency exchanges Tether provides means to enable cryptocurrency-to-fiat trading without using legacy banking and payment providers which are currently heavily regulated and just plain slow.